aiven/aiven-docs/docs/products/cassandra/concepts/tombstones.md

 -   Avoid queries that end up running on all partitions in a table, such as queries with no `WHERE` clause, or queries that need `ALLOW FILTERING`.
--   Update your queries so that they don\'t have to scan over tombstone rows in the same manner.
+-   Update your queries so that they don't have to scan over tombstone rows in the same manner.
 For range queries, this might mean investigating if you can use a narrower range, or use a different approach to the query.